 “I heard about his research from another student at the Honors Summer Retreat,” Tuttle said.
 “When I joined the department and started research, I quickly realized what a unique environment it is.
 It has the facilities and research backbone of a much larger university, but it has a much more tight-knit feel.
 It sort of feels like we’re all a little family because everyone works together and helps everyone else out.”

 Tuttle, an only child, picked South because “it was close to home, and it felt like everyone was really friendly when I got here, and that drew me in as well as the campus, which is really beautiful.”

 “I missed the fall deadline, and I wasn’t interviewed before school started, so I applied to the program in fall semester of my freshman year, and I began in spring semester of my freshman year,” Tuttle explained.
-“I really wanted to join the Honors Program for the opportunities it offers.
-For example, one of the coolest classes I’ve taken at South was the history of chemistry, and that was part of the Honors Program.
+“I really wanted to join the Honors College for the opportunities it offers.
+For example, one of the coolest classes I’ve taken at South was the history of chemistry, and that was part of the Honors College.
 And, I haven’t missed any deadlines since I got in the program!”

 Outside the classroom and studying, Tuttle is “a really big outdoorsy person” who likes camping and rock climbing.
 Indoors, she enjoys Netflix, reading and the gym.

 Tuttle is undecided about where she will study for her graduate degree, but she has applied at several universities.
 Eventually, she hopes to earn a doctorate in chemistry.

 “I’m very busy right now.
 Even with graduation in May, I’m not letting go,” Tuttle said.
 “I’ve completed my honors thesis research, and I’m doing some analysis and testing still.”

 She’ll travel to San Francisco April 1-4 to present a poster before the American Cancer Society on testing inhibitors against enzymes that are overexpressed in cancer..